 Q: Any negative experiences?
 What do you miss most about home?

-A: I wouldn’t say I’ve had any negative experiences here but there are things I do miss about Cape Town.
-I miss the weather, the ocean, mountains and the diversity.
+A: I wouldn’t say I’ve had any negative experiences here, but there are things I do miss about Cape Town.
+I miss the weather, the ocean, the mountains and the diversity.
 With diversity, I’m not just referring to how culturally and ethnically diverse South Africa is, but also how different the landscapes and provinces are from each other.
 For instance, the Garden Route and the Lowveld are vastly different.
 Heck, you can drive 30 minutes from a beach in Cape Town and be surrounded by the vineyards of Stellenbosch, and a few more hours and you are in the beautiful Karoo.

 Q: What are the biggest adjustments you had to make when settling into expat life here?
 Did you experience any particular elements of culture shock?

-A: I feel South Africans are a bit more social, it’s not uncommon to meet new people and invite them over for a braai (barbecue) back in Mzansi.
+A: I feel South Africans are a bit more social; it’s not uncommon to meet new people and invite them over for a braai (barbecue) back in Mzansi.
 I feel people here are more private (which is fair).
-It’s a bit harder to meet new people but I suspect the weather plays a role in this.
+It’s a bit harder to meet new people, but I suspect the weather plays a role in this.

 Q: Being from sunny South Africa, how have you adjusted to the weather in Toronto?

 A: Adjusting to the weather wasn’t as hard as I thought it would be.
-Homes have central heating, so even though it could be –20C outside you’ll probably still walk around in a t-shirt at home.
+Homes have central heating, so even though it could be –20C outside, you’ll probably still walk around in a t-shirt at home.
 It’s mostly when you go outside for grocery shopping that you bundle up.
 But spending winter months mostly indoors does take its toll when you aren’t used to it.

 There is also a big misconception that Canada is a cold country.
 Summers here are way hotter and more humid compared to Cape Town.